§ Verifiable Dossiers

 § Verifier Trust and Root of Trust Management

-§ Long-Term Auditability and Historical Analysis
+§ Long-term Auditability and Historical Analysis

 § Privacy Considerations